-Scammers are a pretty usual presence on the Internet, but in recent years they have managed to work their way into the pet space.
+Scammers are a pretty usual presence on the Internet, but in recent years, they have managed to work their way into the pet space.

-Most commonly, they post an ad in which they offer expensive breeds for adoption — you only have to pay for the shipping.
+Most commonly, they post an ad offering expensive breeds for adoption — you only have to pay for the shipping.

 Here's what an ad may look like:

 If you are wondering at this point why you would pay anything when you can adopt a puppy for free at your local shelter, there are multiple reasons why victims choose to do so.

-Second, you don’t often find purebred dogs or puppies at your local shelter, and getting them at such a cheap price as advertised by these scammers feels like a chance you can’t miss.
+Second, you don’t often find purebred dogs or puppies at your local shelter, and getting them at such a low price as advertised by these scammers feels like a chance you can’t miss.

 When you send them more money, you will hear no more of them, and you are left without a puppy and without a hefty sum.

 These scammers often use the names of legitimate pet shippers, and victims don’t suspect that everything is a scam.

 How to Recognize Scammers?

 However, there are some specific things you should know so you can be able to recognize a scammer.

-Keep in mind the below:
+Keep in mind the following:

 - Watch out for the reasons they name for parting with their puppy.
-If they mention family hardship, death of the owner, relocation, bad climate or similar excuses, it is probably a scam.
+If they mention family hardship, death of the owner, relocation, bad climate, or similar excuses, it is probably a scam.

-- If they use a free Gmail, Yahoo or another similar email, you should be careful, especially if they are using it to present themselves as a reputable pet shipping company.
+- If they use a free Gmail, Yahoo, or another similar email, you should be careful, especially if they are using it to present themselves as a reputable pet shipping company.